Local RAG and embeddings

 curl http://localhost:11434/api/embeddings -d '{"model":"nomic-embed-text","prompt":"local llms are fast"}'

-You should get back a JSON response with an embedding field containing 768 numbers.
-Those 768 numbers are the vector representation of that sentence.
+Back comes a JSON response with an embedding field holding 768 numbers.
+That's the vector for that sentence.

 Step 2: pick a vector database

 - LanceDB.
-Embedded, very fast, columnar storage on disk.
-Pick when your dataset is bigger or you want SQL-like queries.
+Also embedded, very fast, columnar storage on disk.
+Reach for it when your dataset gets bigger or you want SQL-like queries.

 - Qdrant.
-Standalone server, scales to millions of vectors, has its own filtering language.
-Pick when you're building a real product.
+A standalone server that scales to millions of vectors and has its own filtering language.
+This is the one when you're building a real product.

 For this walkthrough, Chroma: